 Let’s explore the differences between coding and programming, and see how they can work together.

-Also, we are going to have a look at how we can build apps and websites using coding and programming.
+Also, we are going to have a look at how we can build apps and websites using coding and programming as a whole.

 And don’t be confused.
 You’re not the only one!
 Let’s jump in…